absolis/bacula-docker/README.md

 All of these components links by environment variables in the *docker run* command:

-DB_TYPE - mysql (DEFAULT), postgresql or sqlite DB_HOST - address of mysql server
+DIR_NAME - is set to "bacula-dir" by default, changes the Director name parameter DB_TYPE - mysql (DEFAULT), postgresql or sqlite DB_HOST - address of mysql server
 DB_USER - username of account on mysql server, that have admin privileges on database "bacula"